ostrio:cookies

 Example: Set and read cookies based on URL

-Often cookies logic depends from URL it was called from.
+Often cookies logic depends on URL it was called from.
 Access request details on handler callback using cookies.response.req.url {IncomingMessage} object:

 Example: Alternative Usage